AttilaSATAN/ncap-wrapper/README.md

 npm test
 ```

 There is one more command for continuous test driven development.
+It watches changes on js files and run tests.
 ```
 npm run tdd
 ```